 When Did Zimmer Start Manufacturing Knee Replacement Devices?

 Zimmer developed its first non-hinged total knee replacement device in 1968 and followed in 1973 with a metal-plastic total knee product.
 The NexGen devices were introduced in 1995 with the Next Generation Complete Knee Solution System.
 This was followed by a number of NexGen, High Flex devices which were intended to increase the range of motion over that of other devices on the market.

 Despite its intent to improve the knee implant market, several of the NexGen products are the subject of multiple lawsuits due to a high rate of revision surgery required from failing implants.

-Zimmer manufactures a number of knee replacement devices including total knee systems, unicompartmental systems, femoral, tibial and patellar implants, and cemented and non-cemented components.
-They also manufacture gender-specific knee systems and components that are designed to closer mimic the female anatomy.
+Zimmer manufactures a number of knee replacement devices including total knee systems, unicompartmental systems, femoral, tibial, and patellar implants, and cemented and non-cemented components.
+They also manufacture gender-specific knee systems and components that are designed to closely mimic the female anatomy.

 The NexGen system is one of the implant manufacturer’s main product lines.
 It originally offered 120 degrees of flexion which is the closest that manufacturers were able to get to the natural knee flexion of 160 degrees.

 When Was the Zimmer NexGen Knee Replacement Approved?